Jaypers/kate/README.md

 # Registry Edit
-:warning: Warning: Run at own risk.
+:warning: Warning: Run at own risk :warning:

 Changes icon of text files to Notepad's icon.
 Depending on your version of Kate installed (i.e. nightly build or Microsoft Store) a different registry patch is required.